 The hotel has everything you need for a perfect city break in Eindhoven.
 Friendly staff, a nice bar and lobby, parking (at a fee) and free wifi throughout the hotel.

 The breakfast is great.
-It offers a good selection of bread, cold cuts, eggs, fruit, yoghurt, coffee, tea, juices and even sparkling wine to make your own mimosas.
-And it is set in a comfortable, well designed and well maintained breakfast area.
+It offers a good selection of bread, cold cuts, eggs, fruit, yogurt, coffee, tea, juices and even sparkling wine to make your own mimosas.
+And it is set in a comfortable, well designed and well-maintained breakfast area.
 Breakfast is not included in the price but it might be worth splurging for a relaxing start to your day in Eindhoven.